kikiklang/pomme-page/README.md

 Layout is made with CSS grid, you can simply move things around in `src/index.pug` file

 ### Links
-Links image with work with svg format.
+Links images work in svg format.
 To add a link, go to `src/index.pug` and make a myrtille.
 It's a pug function that takes 3 parameters:
 - domain
 - svg viewbox
 - svg path

 ### Modules
-**binance**:  To get the crypto-currencies you want.
+- **binance**:  To get the crypto-currencies you want.
 Head to `src/binance/binance.pug` and change binance-selector-button value to desired currency symbols.
 Javascript will do the work behind.
-**openweather**:  you will need to provide the city name in `src/openweather/openweather.js` + units of measurement. standard, metric and imperial units are available.
+- **openweather**:  you will need to provide the city name in `src/openweather/openweather.js` + units of measurement. standard, metric and imperial units are available.
-**unsplash**: you can provide another collection ID ([unsplash collections](https://unsplash.com/collections)) in `src/unsplash/unsplash.js` file
+- **unsplash**: you can provide another collection ID ([unsplash collections](https://unsplash.com/collections)) in `src/unsplash/unsplash.js` file
-**stormglass**: you will need latitude and longitude of your surf spot.
+- **stormglass**: you will need latitude and longitude of your surf spot.
 Set the variables in `src/stormglass/stormglass.js`

 To remove a module, you have to delete the corresponding folder in src and then remove all imports found in the 3 index files (pug, css, js).